-L Pretorius, BA(Stellenbosch), BA(Hons)(Italian), Higher Education Diploma,
+L Pretorius, BA(Stellenbosch), BA(Hons)(Italian), Higher Education Diploma, BA(Hons)(Linguistics), MA(Linguistics), D Litt.et Phil(UNISA)

-BA(Hons)(Linguistics), MA(Linguistics), D Litt.et Phil(UNISA) The focus of the Centre for Social Development is Early Childhood Development.
-Its work proceeds in two broad directions:
+The focus of the Centre for Social Development is Early Childhood Development.
+Its work proceeds in three broad directions:

-- community development through institutions and activities including, for example, toy libraries and skills training for ECD practitioners in the form of Education, Training and Development Programmes (EDTP) Sector Education Training Authority (SETA) accredited Level 4 and 5 qualifications - CHE accredited formal teacher education qualifications, namely a part-time Bachelor of Education (Foundation Phase Teaching) and Advanced Certificate in Foundation Phase Literacy Teaching, which are offered under the auspices of the Education Faculty.
+community development through institutions and activities including, for example, toy libraries and skills training for ECD practitioners in the form of Education, Training and Development Programmes (EDTP) Sector Education Training Authority (SETA) accredited Level 5 qualifications, capacity developing workshops, and emergent literacy and numeracy interventions.

+- CHE accredited formal teacher education qualifications, namely a part-time Bachelor of Education (Foundation Phase Teaching) and Advanced Certificate in Foundation Phase Literacy Teaching, which are offered under the auspices of the Education Faculty. - Engaged research linking the community and academic projects

-The CSD's work is unique in the Higher Education sector in that it provides a pathway for ECD practitioners with little formal education training into a formal teacher education programme, the BEd (Foundation Phase Teaching) degree.
-This pathway is contributing to the professionalisation of both the ECD sector and the Foundation Phase (Grades R to 3) of formal schooling
+The CSD's work provides a pathway for ECD practitioners with little formal education training into a formal teacher education programme, the BEd (Foundation Phase Teaching) degree.
+This pathway is contributing to the professionalisation of both the ECD sector and the Foundation Phase (Grades R to 3) of formal schooling.

-The CSD also undertakes research into literacy, early childhood development and education.
+The CSD undertakes research into literacy, early childhood development and education.
 The institute is uniquely positioned in the University to contribute to a growing field of engaged research given its dual mandate of academic advancement and community engagement.

-The CSD is an accredited service provider and offers two qualifications for the EDTP SETA.
+The CSD is an accredited service provider and offers qualifications for the EDTP SETA.